junxit/us-congress-bills-114/metadata.md

 - 2015-02-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H899-900)
 - 2015-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H899-900)
 - 2015-02-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-04-22 — Referred to the Committee on Commerce, Science, and Transportation.
+- 2015-04-22 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S2319)
+- 2015-04-22 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S2319)